cephasteom/zen-docs/docs/docs/parameters/index.md

 ```

 ## Parameter Names
-Zen is pretty agnostic about the parameter names you provide - to keep things open for integration with other tech.
+Zen is pretty agnostic about the parameter names you provide - to keep things open for integration with other equipment.
 That said, there's a few [common parameters](/docs/docs/parameters/common-parameters) which you'll use a lot, and others that become active when you've chosen a particular instrument.
-Common parameter names are listed in this section, with instrument specific parameters listed in the instruments section.
+Common parameter names are listed in the following subsection.
+Instrument specific parameters are listed in the [instruments](/docs/docs/instruments) section.